3 frameworks to follow when doing a training needs assessment

 Table of Contents

 In this blog, we look at the best practices and widely applied frameworks that can efficiently assess the training needs of an organization.
-These frameworks provide a clear picture of the various training related bottlenecks in the organization that can be solved efficiently.
+Training needs assessment provide a clear picture of the various training related bottlenecks in the organization that can be solved efficiently.
 We look at different models and their philosophies and how they can provide you with the insights you need to revamp the training needs of your employees in your organization.

 Defining Training Needs Assessment: